zainab-anjum/zainab-anjum/README.md

 I specialize in bridging the gap between human intuition and model reasoning.
 Over the past two years, I've worked across audio-visual temporal cues, robotics dataset curation, computer vision, and ASR hallucination detection.
 My repositories document the processes, reasoning, and best practices behind high-quality AI training and evaluation.

-**What do I bring to the table?** Loads of patience, a keen eye for detail, an obsession with clarity, and a deep appreciation for nuance.
+**What do I bring to the table?🎯** Loads of patience, a keen eye for detail, an obsession with clarity, and a deep appreciation for nuance.
 The most interesting problems in AI rarely have simple answers, and I love delving in all things complicated.

 ---